Night Sky for January 2025: Planets, Stars, and the Moon

 Full Wolf Moon

-The first full Moon of 2024 reaches peak illumination on Monday, January 13, at 5:27 P.M.
+The first full Moon of the year reaches peak illumination on Monday, January 13, at 5:27 P.M.
 EST. Look for the Moon to rise from the northeastern horizon around sunset that evening.
 It’s known in some cultures as the Wolf Moon.
 There are alternative names as well.
 Learn more about the Full Wolf Moon.

 january wolf moon